Next, choose a time

 Batch cooking tips:

-Batch cooking with high-protein pantry staples is a game-changer for meal planning.
+Batch cooking with protein pantry staples is a game-changer for meal planning.
 Ingredients like lentils, beans, and chickpeas are perfect for making large quantities of healthier meals that can be switched up throughout the week.

 Start by cooking a basic batch of your chosen protein base, then season and enhance portions differently to create diverse dishes like tacos, stuffed vegetables or bolognese.
-This approach streamlines your meal preparation and also ensures you have quick and easy access to protein-rich meals.
+This approach streamlines your meal preparation and also ensures you have quick and easy access to tasty meals.

 Freezing tips:

-Maximise the shelf life of your high-protein pantry dinners with effective freezing strategies.
+Maximise the shelf life of your protein pantry dinners with effective freezing strategies.
 Cooked beans, lentils, and chickpeas freeze exceptionally well and can be quickly thawed and added to dishes, preserving their nutritional value and taste.
 Portion out cooked batches into meal-sized servings before freezing to make defrosting more manageable.

 01